Akuli/jou/doc/perf.md

 - Enabling optimizations can make your code run a lot faster.
 - Enabling more optimizations doesn't necessarily make your code run faster.
     For example, we got 0.48 seconds with both `-O2` and `-O3`.
+- Unoptimized Jou is slower than unoptimized C, but with optimizations enabled, Jou is just as fast as C.
 - Interpreted languages are slow.
     In this case, Python was about 15 times slower than unoptimized Jou and about 80 times slower than Jou with `-O2` or `-O3`.
-- Unoptimized Jou is slower than unoptimized C.
-    However, as soon as you enable the optimizations, even if it's just `-O1`, the differences go away and Jou is just as fast as C.
-- Performance is usually a bit random: even though we measured 0.473 secnds above, it is closer to 0.48 than 0.47 on average.
+- Performance is usually a bit random: even though we measured 0.473 seconds above, it is closer to 0.48 than 0.47 on average.
-    (As a side note, some people say that it is better to use the *minimum* of the measured times than their average.
+    (Some people say that it is better to use the *minimum* of the measured times than their average.
     I personally don't have an opinion on this.)